apache/iceberg/site/docs/flink.md

 ### Create through YAML config

-Catalog can also be registered in `sql-client-defaults.yaml` before starting the SQL client.
+Catalogs can be registered in `sql-client-defaults.yaml` before starting the SQL client.
 Here is an example:

 ```yaml
 catalogs: